 From a sense of belonging through to transformative processes being translated to business as usual and shortcomings feeding success, these are five different ways you can report to your stakeholders the value of your Strategy Execution Management efforts.

-What better place to the prove value of your transformative efforts than with employee morale, more specifically commitment to your efforts.
+What better place to prove the value of your transformative efforts than with employee morale.

 And how do you measure commitment?
 Employee churn rates and time in post.

-These two metrics will help you to truly understand the happiness and fulfilment that an employee, in fact your entire organization, has from your strategic portfolio and the direction that you have set them on with your strategy.
+These two metrics will help you to truly understand the happiness and fulfillment that an employee, in fact, your entire organization, has from your strategic portfolio and the direction that you have set them on with your strategy.

 When we turn to surveys and reports into the matter of employee retention, Vantage Circle’s 2020 overview provides interesting reading: